ggonnella/textformats/manuals/CLI.md

 # Command line interface

+TextFormats can be accessed using a set of command line tools.
+These are build using the command `nimble build` from the main directory of the TextFormats source code and are then contained in the `cli` subdirectory.

+## Tools

-The subdirectory `cli` contains the command line tools: `tf_decode`, `tf_encode`, `tf_validate` and `tf_spec`.
+There are four command line tools:
-They are build using the command `nimble build`.
+- `tf_spec`: handling of TextFormats specification files
+- `tf_decode`: extracting data from a file or a string in a given format described by a TextFormats specification into JSON
+- `tf_encode`: convert a string containing JSON data to a given format described by a TextFormats specification
+- `tf_validate`: check if a given string representation, or decoded data (passed as JSON) is compatible to a format described by a TextFormats specification.

+## Help

-The list of subcommands of each tool is output by `<toolname> --help`.
+Each tool has subcommand: their list is output by `<toolname> --help`.
 The mandatory and optional arguments of each subcommand are output by `<toolname> <SUBCOMMAND> --help`.

+## Man pages

-Furthermore, manual pages for the Posix tool `man` are available under `cli/man`.
-They are generated using `nimble climan`.
+Besides this documentation, manual pages (for the Posix tool `man`) are also available.
+They are generated using the command `nimble climan` from the main directory of the TextFormats source code and are then contained in the `cli/man` subdirectory.

-The tools can be used to encode, decode and validate strings or data files from the command line, as well as tests and a number of additional operations on specification files, as illustrated below.
+## CLI Tests

+A test suite for the CLI tools is available in the directory `tests/cli` and is executed using the command `nimble clitest` from the main directory of the TextFormats source code.
+Its source code (`test_cli.sh`) shows example usages of most encoding, decoding and validation operations possible with the command line interface.

 ## Specifications

-The specification filename is selected in the tools using the `--specfile` or `-s` option.
+For most applications, a TextFormats specification is necessary.
+This can be selected in the tools interface using the `--specfile`/`-s` option.
+The specification can be JSON/YAML or preprocessed.
+For `tf_spec` only, the specification can be passed as standard input (but only if not preprocessed).

 The tool `tf_spec` is used for performing operations on specification files.
-For this tool, the specification can be passed as standard input, instead of specifying a filename using `--specfile`.
-However, preprocessed specifications (see below) cannot be provided from the standard input.

 ### List of datatype names